poolpartycoin/poolparty/README.md

 Crypto Coin

 # What is here?
-* contracts/Box.sol is the entry point, and is managed by OpenZeppelin's `Ownable` contract.
-There's an automated unit test under the `tests` folder the corresponds to the Box contract.
+* contracts/Poolparty.sol is the entry point, and is managed by OpenZeppelin's `Ownable` contract.
+There's an automated unit test under the `tests` folder the corresponds to the PoolParty contract.

 # development